The packaging problem

 The carbon footprint of laminated cartons is about 1.3 times greater than the equivalent GreenBottle.
 The big problem with laminated cartons is that they require specific recycling facilities.
 This requires a separate recycling stream (not very appealing in the kerb side collection system) and transportation to the dedicated plant.
 Across Europe only 36% of laminated cartons are recycled (The Alliance for Beverage Cartons and the Environment - 2011).
 The remainder are burnt or landfilled.

 We tend to believe that glass bottles are the most environmentally friendly form of liquid packaging, however transporting large quantities of heavy glass bottles dramatically increases their carbon footprint.
 According to the Waste & Resources Action Programme (WRAP) the UK buys in around 1.2 billion glass bottles a year, generating CO2 emissions during transportation and contributing more than 630,000 tonnes of glass to the UK waste stream, around 40% of which is disposed of as household waste.
-GreenBottle has 10% the carbon footprint of a regular glass wine bottle, and at 55g, weighs in at just over a tenth of the weight of a regular glass wine bottle.
+An average European 750ml glass wine bottle's packaging footprint is 3.2 times that of an equivalent GreenBottle 'Bordeaux' style bottle.
+This bottle, at 65g, is a fraction of the weight of a regular glass wine bottle.

 Source: Best Foot Forward, Wine Bottle Footprint Analysis, 2012